solacecommunity/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to the Solace Community!
+## Hi there 👋 Welcome to the Solace Community Github Organization!

+SolaceCommunity offers community supported, authored and maintained open source projects.
+These projects offer integration with, and ways to use, Solace Tech

 **To get started:**